These topics are specific to the how grades from Spring 2020, Fall 2020, Spring 2021, and Summer 2021 will be used in

 If your application is cancelled, you will not receive any scores for the Case Study and/or Experiential Profile.

 The number and percentage of admitted students varies by semester.
 Admission numbers/rates are impacted by available seats in the college and the size of the applicant pool; these numbers vary by semester.
 In most semesters, the majority of applicants are admitted.
 Over the past three years, 43-62 percent of eligible applicants were admitted.

 Reapplication is an available option, but you should carefully consider whether this is the best plan for you.
 Students who are considering reapplying should meet with a Broad academic advisor to discuss their previous application, scores, academic situation and best strategy for a future application.
 Reapplying is often a sound option, but not always; each student’s situation is unique.

 Students can appeal an admission decision until the posted deadline.
 See the Broad admissions page for appeal process information after decisions are sent out for the current application period.

-Students with a business-preference major who will reach junior standing (56 credits) through summer enrollment at MSU and/or another school can apply to the Broad College in the summer.
+Students with a business-preference major who will reach junior standing (56 credits) for the first time through summer enrollment at MSU and/or another school can apply to the Broad College in the summer.

 Students in other majors (outside the Broad College, Hospitality Business) are not eligible for summer admission.